philshem/open-spelling-bee/README.md

     python3 generate_puzzles.py

+Or to save the word stats:

+    python3 generate_puzzles.py > stats.csv

 Runtime depends on your parameters.
 For the default parameter settings, the code takes approximately 8 hours to generate 100 7-letter puzzles that meet the criteria (total points, total words, pangram count).

 To generate a certain letter combination, use: